Chapter 5.20

 5.20.290 License required of retailers.

-A. It shall be unlawful for any person to sell any cereal malt beverage at retail without a license for each place of business where cereal malt beverages are to be sold at retail.
+A. It shall be unlawful for any person to sell any enhanced cereal malt beverage at retail without a license for each place of business where enhanced cereal malt beverages are to be sold at retail.

 5.20.300 Application.

-Any person desiring a license shall make an application to the Governing Body of the City and accompany the application by the required license fee for each place of business for which the person desires the license.
+Any person desiring a license shall make an application to the Governing Body of the City and accompany the application with the required license fee for each place of business for which the person desires the license.
 The application shall be verified, and upon a form prepared by the Attorney General of the State of Kansas, and shall contain:

 A. The name and residence of the applicant and how long he/she has resided within the State of Kansas;